AvansETI/farmbot/README.md

 This information is used for the MQTT data transition.
 A server is hosted on the broker, where the data is being send to from the different sensors and camera data.
 This data will then be accessible on a specific topic.
 For more information about MQTT, check out [MQTT.org](https://mqtt.org/)

 ### Camera Module

+The camera module is built to run on any linux distrobution that have systemd installed and configured.
+It is tested to run on a Raspberry Pi 4 or Jetson nano.
+Other Hardware could work aslong it has a usb possibilities.
+It is also possible to run this on your laptop / desktop aslong it has a camera attached to it.

+## Installation ##

+The following packages are used:

+* paho-mqtt
+* opencv-python
+* requests
+* sshtunnel

+It is also possible to install the package with the included requirements.txt

+## configuration ##

+To configure the camera module, a few settings has to be configured.

 ```Python
     webhookUrl = "http://localhost:3000"
     farmbot_id = "0"
 ```
+This is information is needed to sends the image to the api.
+Farmbot_id is the Id from the web application so the api knows to which farmbot to send a request.
+The webhookurl is the address of the api.

 ```Python
     mqtt_host = "****"
     mqtt_port = 11883
     mqtt_password = "****"
 ```
+This is information is needed for the mqtt broker.
+So the api can communicate listen for request of the api and respond to it.

 ```Python
     ssh_tunneling = True